-- (4) Each complaint received under this rule shall be recorded by the board.
+- (4) Each complaint received under this rule shall be logged in a book maintained by the board for that purpose.
 Complaints shall be logged in consecutive order as received.
-The record shall contain each complainant's name and address; the name and address of the subject(s) of the complaint; the date each complaint is received by the board; a brief statement of the acts complained of, and the ultimate disposition of the complaint.
-This record shall be a closed record of the board. - (5) The complainant shall be informed in writing as to whether the complaint has been dismissed by the board or is being referred to legal counsel for legal action.
+The logbook shall contain a record of each complainant's name and address; the name and address of the subject(s) of the complaint; the date each complaint is received by the board; a brief statement of the acts complained of, including the name of any person injured or victimized by the alleged acts or practices; a notation whether the complaint resulted in its dismissal by the board or in formal charges being filed with the Administrative Hearing Commission; and the ultimate disposition of the complaint.
+This logbook shall be a closed record of the board. - (5) Each complaint logged pursuant to this rule shall be acknowledged in writing.
+The acknowledgment shall state that the complaint is being investigated and shall be referred to the board or an appropriate board subcommittee for consideration following the investigation.
+The complainant subsequently shall be informed in writing as to whether the complaint has been dismissed by the board or is being referred to legal counsel for filing with the Administrative Hearing Commission or for other legal action.
 The complainant may be notified of the ultimate disposition of the complaint, excluding judicial appeals and may be provided with a copy of the decisions (if any) of the Administrative Hearing Commission and the board.
 The provisions of this section shall not apply to complaints filed by staff members or employees of the board, based upon information and belief, acting in reliance on third-party information received by the board. - (6) Both the complaint and any information obtained as a result of the complaint investigation shall be considered a closed record of the board and shall not be available for inspection by the public. - (7) This rule shall not be deemed to limit the board's authority to file a complaint with the Administrative Hearing Commission or with a court, charging a licensee, permittee or other person or entity with any actionable conduct or violation, whether or not this complaint exceeds the scope of the acts charged in a preliminary public complaint filed with the board and whether or not any public complaint has been filed with the board. - (8) The board interprets this rule, which is required by law, to exist for the benefit of those members of the public who submit complaints to the board.
-This rule is not deemed to protect, or to inure to the benefit of those licensees, permit holders, registrants or other persons or entities against whom the board has instituted or may institute administrative or judicial proceedings concerning possible violations of provisions of Chapter 338, RSMo. - (9) To facilitate the investigation, evaluation and disposition of complaints, which involve violations of federal and state law governing controlled substances, the Board of Pharmacy may designate Bureau of Narcotics and Dangerous Drugs personnel and other state personnel as pharmacy inspectors.
-These inspectors shall be authorized pursuant to section 338.150, RSMo to enter and inspect various premises.
+This rule is not

-(10) Persons designated by the Board of Pharmacy as pharmacy inspectors and other Board of Pharmacy personnel may attend board meetings in order to assist the board in its deliberations.
+- deemed to protect, or to inure to the benefit of those licensees, permit holders, registrants or other persons or entities against whom the board has instituted or may institute administrative or judicial proceedings concerning possible violations of provisions of Chapter 338, RSMo. - (9) To facilitate the investigation, evaluation and disposition of complaints, which involve violations of federal and state law governing controlled substances, the Board of Pharmacy may designate Bureau of Narcotics and Dangerous Drugs personnel and other state personnel as pharmacy inspectors.
+These inspectors shall be authorized pursuant to section 338.150, RSMo to enter and inspect various premises. - (10) Persons designated by the Board of Pharmacy as pharmacy inspectors and other Board of Pharmacy personnel may attend board meetings in order to assist the board in its deliberations.

-AUTHORITY: sections 338.140 and 338.280, RSMo 2000 and 620.010.15(6), RSMo Supp.
-2004.
+AUTHORITY: sections 338.140, 338.280 and 620.010.15(6), RSMo (1994).
 Original rule filed Jan.
-II, 1982, effective June 1, 1982.
+11, 1982, effective June 1, 1982.
 Amended: Filed Aug.
 27, 1985, effective Nov.
-II, 1985.
+11, 1985.
 Amended: Filed Aug.
 29, 1986, effective Dec.
 25, 1986.
 Amended: Filed Sept.
 26, 1994, effective March 30, 1995.
-Amended: Filed June 28, 2002, effective Jan.
-30, 2003.
-Amended: Filed May 13, 2005, effective Oct.
-30, 2005.